oracle-devrel/technology-engineering/security/ciso-office/shared-assets/oci_iam_adding_group_to_admin_role/readme.md

 1. Within the Postman collection, navigate to **Groups** -> **Search** -> **Search all groups (with search criteria)**.

 2. Enter the search criteria in the URL.
-In my example my filter is `filter=displayName sw "Security"`.
+In my example, my filter is `filter=displayName sw "Security"`.

 > **Note** I have also added the query parameter **attributes** containing `displayname,id` so that the API only returns the attributes I need.